 This barely scratches the surface of how IP video surveillance works and what it has to offer.
 To learn more, contact Lifeline with your questions; we will be glad to provide more information.

-Mariette coordinates and manages all of the marketing initiatives at Lifeline.
-She is also the office bookkeeper.
+Mariette manages all of the marketing and accounting functions at Lifeline.

 Latest posts by Mariette Lowe (see all)